Structural Identifiability and Discrete Symmetries: Discrete and Continuous Symmetries for Structural Identifiability and Observability

-If a control system \eqref{eq:pcsys} admits continuous symmetries preserving the output, then it cannot be locally identifiable, as infinitely many solutions yield the same output.
+If a control system \eqref{eq:pcsys} admits continuous symmetries preserving the output, then it cannot be locally SIO, as infinitely many solutions yield the same output.
 These solutions form a continuous family and thus cannot even locally be distinguished.
-Thus, the existence of such symmetries implies unidentifiability.
-The absence of such symmetries guarantees structural local identifiability \cite[Cor.~3.1]{yates2009structural}.
+The absence of such symmetries guarantees local SIO \cite[Cor.~3.1]{yates2009structural}.
 In the case of a finite group of discrete symmetries, only finitely many solutions lead to the same output.
-The system is then locally identifiable, as in a sufficiently small neighbourhood only one appropriate solution exists, but not globally.
-Following \cite{rey2023structural,clemens2025parameter,meshkat2025structural}, we use the acronym SLING for a parameter that is Structurally Locally Identifiable, but Not Globally.
+The system is then locally SIO, as in a sufficiently small neighbourhood only one appropriate solution exists, but not globally.